 Bedrooms vary from singles to small dormitories in different houses and each house is supervised by a member of staff who help with problems at any time, day or night.
 Where possible older students are given single or twin rooms.

 All meals (breakfast, lunch and dinner) are taken in the school dining hall.
-When students are on trips or excursions we will provide them with packed lunches.
-If your child needs a special diet, or facilities/arrangements for religious observance, please tell us and we will make the necessary arrangements.
+When students are on trips or excursions we provide packed lunches instead.
+If your child needs a special diet or arrangements for religious observance, please let us know and we will make the necessary arrangements.

-All students on the course are encouraged to take part in sports, including swimming.
-The sports facilities on the campus include tennis courts, football field, swimming pool, swings and playground, beautiful gardens and open spaces for games and competitions.
+All students on the course are encouraged to take part in lots of activities and sports including tennis, football and swimming.
+We have beautiful gardens and open spaces for fun games and competitions.

-Junior students aged between 10-12 are not allowed to leave the campus without adult supervision.
-The 13-15 year old students may be allowed some independence for shopping on specified afternoons.
+Junior students are not allowed to leave the campus without adult supervision.
+The 15 year old students may be allowed some independence for shopping on specified afternoons.
 This permission will only be given if they have demonstrated a mature attitude.
 Each student will be checked out and checked in and no student may go out unsupervised in the evenings.

 St Clare's University Foundation students regularly receive offers from highly-competitive universities.
 We work closely with students to find the course and university that meets their career aspirations.
 About half of our foundation students choose...